PeopleForBikes/map-tools/README.md

 | 80-90         | #2E8BB6    |
 | 90-100        | #009FDF    |

-A QGIS layer style file `heatmap_equalint.qml` is included as a shortcut to replicate the map in the QGIS editing program.
+A QGIS layer style file `heatmap_equalint.qml` is included in this repository as a shortcut to replicate the map in the QGIS editing program.

 #### Create Map Programmatically